sathvikaithala/Final_project/README.md

 While members are assigned specific roles, we all work together on each part of the project.

-### Communication Protocols:

-Our group has decided to use Slack to communicate.
-We meet during the Tuesday and Thursday lecture sessions via Zoom, and set up additional meetings as needed.
-We are collecting resources on Google Drive.
-Cleaned and finalized resources will be added to the master branch of this GitHub repository.

-In our shared GitHub repository, we will each be responsible for one of the four major branches.

 ---

 ## Selected Topic - Housing Trends